-We believe that teachers who influence policy while simultaneously teaching students are the greatest asset to our education system.
-They are directly influencing student outcomes and know firsthand what our students need to succeed.
+We believe that teachers who influence policy while simultaneously teaching students are one of the greatest assets to our education system.
+They are both directly influencing student outcomes and are most current in policy needs and quality of implementation.

 - Teachers seek more knowledge of and influence over education policy.

 As a non-profit that has successfully written and influenced education policy in New Jersey since 2013, JerseyCAN is positioned to help teachers learn the ins and outs of education systems and governance so that teachers have more opportunities to actively and effectively engage in advocacy to benefit student outcomes.

 In addition to a network of support and enriching professional learning opportunities, each fellow will receive a $2,500 stipend for participating in the program.

 To receive this stipend, Fellows are expected to: